 Orrstown Bank has a cool new way in which they utilize the Featured Employee of the Week Feed on their Financial Intranet.
 Kurry Swigert, Product & Research Officer of Orrstown Bank, created the “I Spy a Wow” program on their Financial Intranet.
 It encourages employees to submit entries to the program whenever employees do something exceptional that “wows” a customer or colleague.
 Employees simply click on “I Spy a Wow” which takes them to an Online Form to fill out who did what.
 Once completed, training staff are alerted to new entries where they can review and manage responses.

 To further recognize employees, each Monday during their “warm-up” meeting they dedicate some time to an employee who has been selected from all of the WOW submissions so the entire bank can recognize that individual.
-This fun and simple application has empowered employees by letting them voice and express positive impressions of colleagues.
+This fun and simple application have empowered employees by letting them have a voice and express positive impressions of colleagues.

 Why Orrstown Bank’s Financial Intranet is highly effective:

 - It is completely employee-driven and employee-serving.